boukx/dk/README.md

 [Check the wowhead guides.](https://www.wowhead.com/wotlk/guides/classes/death-knight)

+#### What presence do I do X in?

+Blood for DPS, Frost for tanking, Unholy for movement and snapshotting pets.

+#### What is Blood Death Knights meta role?

+Blood DK has the highest single target threat per second of the tanks due to a cumulative 14x threat modifier on Icy Touch.
+They avoid physical damage well (largely by parrying) and Spell Deflection is the strongest passive magic avoidance mechanic of all the tanks.
+Army of the Dead is a niche but strong damage reduction spell that also works on incoming magic damage.
+Will of the Necropolis is a very strong damage reduction talent.
+In all, Blood DKs are the choice for threat and magic mitigation.

 #### What race do I go?

 On alliance, if you do not have a Draenei in every party you should be a Draenei.
 Even if you can guarantee you will be in a group with one; you will see a higher personal DPS gain from a shorter kill time giving other groups a buff than going human in a Draenei group and leaving a party goatless.
 Human is ~+15 DPS in phase 1 due to expertise and by phase 3 you will no longer see any DPS gain from being human.
 For tanking, Dwarves have an armor CD and Night Elves have 2% unreduced avoid.

-For horde, Blood Elf brings a strong tanking tool and a little more magic resist.
+For horde, Blood Elf's AoE silence is subjectively strong when tanking for collecting casters.
 Orc is BiS all around and Troll may be better than Orc depending on fight length and how well you snapshot Gargoyle.
 Tauren's passive is base health in WotLK it is terrible.

+Ultimately, all choices except for horde DPS between Orc and Troll are fairly negligible and subjective.

 #### What professions are BIS?
 How much worse is it if I go this other profession?